 Whether you’re sick of wandering your home’s dimly lit halls on your way to the bathroom or you want even more out of your home security system, many smart light suites can be linked to your home’s existing smart hardware (thermostats, cameras, dedicated motion sensors, etc.) for expanded abilities.

-Weather Underground account, is the brains behind creating your own thunderstorm.
-Light colors will shift and flash to emulate lightning during a storm, then return to default hues when it finally clears the region., paired with a
+Philips Hue, paired with a Weather Underground account, is the brains behind creating your own thunderstorm.
+Light colors will shift and flash to emulate lightning during a storm, then return to default hues when it finally clears the region.

 Want to elevate your next movie night or gaming experience?
 If you’ve got a Philips Hue system, you can link your lights to various third-party applications to add layers of immersion to your next round of Call of Duty.
 One such peripheral is the Razer Chroma RGB Lighting System.
 By linking your Hue lights to the Razer system, you can have your lights simulate in-game environmental lighting, respond to live firefights and set pieces, and even reflect the player’s overall health.
 If this is of interest to you, be sure that the games you plan on playing are compatible with the Razer/Hue combo.